Spring Garden Revival

 Professional Installation Methods: Sod vs. Seed vs. Hydroseeding in Hanover's Climate Zone 6b

-Selecting the right installation method is vital for Hanover’s Zone 6b climate and diverse soils.
+Selecting the right installation method is vital for Hanover’s USDA Zone 6b climate and soil conditions.

-• Hydroseeding: Moderate cost $0.20-0.50/sq ft, rapid application, excellent for slopes/clay stabilization.
+• Hydroseeding: Moderate cost (0.20-0.50/sq ft), excellent for erosion control and slopes, rapid application, ideal for clay/glacial till stabilization.
 Species selection should focus on cool-season grasses: Kentucky bluegrass (sun), perennial ryegrass (traffic), tall fescue (drought), and fine fescues (shade, 50-70% of MA lawns).
 Professional standards require certified contractors and adherence to UMass Extension Turf Program guidelines.

 Hanover Building Department Permits for Grading, Drainage & Infrastructure Modifications